topwaye/morse/README.md

 HeaderVM records header0, program0, header1 and program1.
 Header0 records program0 in headerVM space.
 Header1 records program1 in headerVM space.

-MORSE memory layout is shown as follows:

-+--h0--++--passive program--++--h1--++--passive program--++--program1--+

-Passive programs and programs unite together to read and write.

 Essentially, an OS is a battery which gives birth to new batteries.
 When powered on, new batteries are born, a battery selects a battery to charge.

 There are public batteries and private batteries identified by Session ID.
 A public battery can only be derived from a public battery, A private battery may be derived from a public battery, or from a private battery with the same Session ID, but may not be derived from the other private batteries.